 Prior to her appointment at Elgin, Dr. Glickman was Associate Provost and Assistant Provost at the University of Baltimore, an urban, upper division, graduate, and professional university, one of 13 institutions in the University of Maryland system.
-During her career in higher education, she has served as Dean of the College at Maryland Institute College of Art, Executive Director for Curriculum Development and Evaluation at Hartford Community College, Assistant to the Vice President for Academic Affairs at Baltimore City College, Assistant Dean at the University of Baltimore School of Law, and as a tenured faculty member at the Essex Community College (now a campus of the Community Colleges of Baltimore County).
+During her career in higher education, she has served as Dean of the College at the Maryland College of Art and Design, Executive Director for Curriculum Development and Evaluation at Harford Community College, Assistant to the Vice President for Academic Affairs at Baltimore City College, Assistant Dean at the University of Baltimore School of Law, and as a tenured faculty member at the Essex Community College (now a campus of the Community Colleges of Baltimore County).

 Her contributions to higher education include service to the College Board’s Community College Advisory Panel, the American Council on Education’s Commission on Advancement of Racial and Ethnic Equity, the American Association of Community Colleges Commission on Research, Technology and Emerging Trends, the Association of American Colleges and Universities, and the Council for Resource Development-Executive Institute for Fundraising in Community Colleges.